Size-dependent surface energies of Au nanoparticles: Results

 \subsubsection{Nanocubes}

-$\{1\,0\,0\}$-faceted nanocubes with a side length up to $20\uu{nm}$ were structurally relaxed.
-As a consequence of the surface tension, the apexes ``popped in'' as it is apparent from the snapshots before and after optimisation overlaid in Fig.~\ref{fig:snapshot}.
+In order to calculate the total energy of $\{1\,0\,0\}$-faceted nanocubes, structural models with a side length up to $20\uu{nm}$ were fully structurally relaxed.
+As a consequence of the surface tension, the apexes ``popped in'' as it is apparent from the snapshot of relaxed atomic positions shown in Fig.~\ref{fig:snapshot}.

-When using DFT, it was feasible to handle nanocubes only up to the $3\times3\times3$ size (172 atoms), while nanocubes up to $50\times50\times50$ (515\,151 atoms) were calculated using MD.
-The surface energy was evaluated as

-where $E_{\text{nanocube}}$ is the energy of a nanocube formed from $n\times n\times n$ cubic conventional fcc cells (4 atoms per cell), $N=4 n^3+6n^2+3n+1$ is the number of atoms in the nanocube, $E_{\text{bulk}}$ is the energy per atom of bulk Au, and $A=a_0 n^2$ is the surface area ($a_0$ is the bulk lattice constant, i.e., the surface energy is evaluated with respect to the unrelaxed surface area, i.e., the reference configuration).
-The calculated values shown in Fig.~\ref{fig:nanocubes} were fitted with an exponential relationship
+It was feasible to handle nanocubes only up to the $3\times3\times3$ supercell of the conventional fcc cell (172 atoms) using the DFT, while nanocubes up to $50\times50\times50$ (515\,151 atoms) were easily calculated using MD.
+A nanocube formed from $n\times n\times n$ conventional cubic fcc cells (4 atoms per cell) contains $N=4 n^3+6n^2+3n+1$ of atoms.
+The calculated surface energy values shown in Fig.~\ref{fig:nanocubes} were fitted with an exponential relationship